-In Chenzhuang Village, China, about 20 miles from bustling Beijing, lie the strange and creepy ruins of a semi-constructed amusement park.
+In Chenzhuang Village, China, about 20 miles from bustling Beijing, lies the strange and creepy ruins of a semi-constructed amusement park.
 The park, funded by the Thailand-based Reignwood Group, was to be “the largest amusement park in Asia,” and was lovingly called “Wonderland“.

-The abandoned site is now a draw for local kiddies and a few intrepid photographers, who encounter signs telling them to proceed at their own risk and warn of “poisonous soil”.
+The abandoned site is now a draw for local kiddies and a few intrepid photographers, who encounter signs telling them to proceed at their own risk and warn of “poisonous soil.”
 Farmers are slowly reclaiming the land as their own.
 Good on you farmers.

-MORE FROM LAZER HORSE
+MORE FROM CHINA: